Kinene1/Grape-Tile-Amplicon-Scheme/README.md

 We recomened using the [InterArtic wrapper](https://github.com/Psy-Fer/interARTIC) created by Ferguson et al 2022 and our primer scheme.
 Alternatvely one can map raw reads directly to the reference provided in our customised primer scheme using minimap2.

 ### Using the InterArtic wrappper.
-The [InterArtic wrapper](https://github.com/Psy-Fer/interARTIC) uses bioinformatics resources from the [ARTIC Network](https://github.com/artic-network/artic-ncov2019) and was originally created to analyse COVID-19 genomes but it is also **suitable for analysis of amplicon schemes like the ones presented here (link)**
+The [InterArtic wrapper](https://github.com/Psy-Fer/interARTIC) uses bioinformatics resources from the [ARTIC Network](https://github.com/artic-network/artic-ncov2019) and was originally created to analyse COVID-19 genomes but it is also **suitable for analysis of amplicon schemes like the one presented here (link)**

 ### Step 1:
 Install the [InterArtic wrapper](https://github.com/Psy-Fer/interARTIC) and run the test data set provided by Ferguson et al 2022  team.